Tessaira/Ballistic-iwag/README.md

 ### First Concept:

 At this point, the game was still called "BouncyBall".
-Additionally, the graphics have been altered in order to fit in with the games new and current name "Ballistic".
+Additionally, the graphics have been altered in order to fit in with the game's new and current name "Ballistic".
 <div>
 <img src="./Screenshots/ConceptSs.jpeg">
 </div>